Historical Inquiry Courses

 HIST 201W United States History to 1865 (4)

 This course is a survey of the history of the United States from the first European settlements in the “New World” through the Civil War.
 If you don’t know what calendar dates that includes ... you need this course.
 This course will focus on writing more than the typical US History survey.
-This course provides students the opportunity to earn the Basic Writing require.
+This course provides students the opportunity to earn the Basic Writing requirement.

 HUST 205 History of Famous Women (3)